 Story so far

-We bought the Millennium building on Union Street in September 2020.
-This building has been standing empty for 15 years.
+This building had been standing empty for 15 years.
 It holds really special memories for lots of people.
 Built in 1931 as The Gaumont Palace it’s been a dance hall, roller disco and much loved nightclub.

 White star with eight points on a black background